Why Japanese Rehearsal Studios Are Special

 |---|---|---|

-For those concerned about Japanese: Sound Studio NOAH's web booking lets you complete reservations just by following on-screen instructions and clicking.
-Google Translate is sufficient for navigation.
+For those uncomfortable with Japanese: Sound Studio NOAH's web reservation is simple — just follow the on-screen instructions and click.
+Google Translate works fine.
 Also, OTOREN has an official English page.

-- Arrive 5-10 minutes before your reservation time — Show your card at reception (or give your name)
+- Arrive 5–10 minutes early — Show your card at reception (or give your name)

-- Confirm room number — Check lobby monitors or reception guidance
+- Confirm room number — Check the lobby monitor or ask reception

-- Set up equipment — Turn on amps, connect microphones, adjust drum seat
+- Set up equipment — Turn on amps, connect microphones, adjust drum throne

 - Play!

-- Start cleaning up 5 minutes before end time — This is the most important etiquette (discussed later)
+- Start cleanup 5 minutes before end — This is the most important etiquette (details below)

-- Pay at reception — Cash, credit cards, and electronic payments are increasingly accepted
+- Pay at reception — Cash, credit card, and e-payment increasingly accepted

 Step 5: Understand Cancellation Policy

-Cancellation fees are generally as follows.
-Never be a no-show.
+Cancellation fees generally work like this.
+Never do a no-show.

 Sound Studio NOAH — Largest Chain

 Japan's largest rehearsal studio chain.
-From 3-tatami vocal booths to massive 85-tatami studios, they handle all needs.
-Web booking makes this the most accessible studio for foreign musicians concerned about Japanese.
-They also have a points system (1,100 yen = 1pt, 60pts = 2,200 yen discount) that becomes more valuable with continued use.
+From 3-tatami vocal booths to 85-tatami large studios, serving all needs.
+Web reservation makes it most accessible for foreign musicians uncertain about Japanese.
+Point system (1,100 yen = 1 point, 60 points = 2,200 yen discount) makes repeat visits even cheaper.

 | Locations | 12 locations (Shinjuku, Ikebukuro, Shibuya, Kichijoji, Gotanda, Yokohama, Chiba, etc.) |